Seasonal wood fired cooking using the best produce from independent suppliers in Borough Market, London

 You might have realized from some of our earlier reviews that we are extremely picky when it comes to Greek or Turkish food.

-Could Plates be the first plant based restaurant to win a Michelin star?
+Could Plates be the first plant based restaurant in London to win a Michelin star?

 A modern Italian restaurant with a hipster touch in Hackney.